12 Planning & RL for Transformers (Advanced Topic)

 Visualising attention-based transformers

-A useful visualisation approach, for understanding attention-based transformers is as follows:
+A useful visualisation approach for understanding attention-based transformers is as follows:

 Horizontal Axis (Tokens/Sequence): Each position corresponds to a specific token (word or sub-word) in your input.

-Vertical Axis (Layers/Depth): As you move “up” the network layers, the model is building more abstract, contextual meanings.
+Vertical Axis (Layers/Depth): As you move “up” the neural network layers, the model is building more abstract, contextual meanings.
 The bottom layers might focus on simple syntax, while higher layers handle complex relationships and intent.

 Visualising attention-based transformers (continued)